aayamdahal/duplicate-pdf-checker/README.md

 - Calculates MD5 hash values of PDF files to identify duplicates.
 - Writes the list of duplicate files to a text file, categorized by their hash values.
-- Works recursively, searching for PDF files in subdirectories as well.

 ## Prerequisites